jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ### Web-based server monitoring

-[dstserver.cloud](https://dstserver.cloud) help you manage all of your servers without opening the game.
-You can check CPU/ram usage, send messages to players, rollback, regen, and kick griefer via the web.
+The [dstserver.cloud](https://dstserver.cloud) help you manage all of your servers without opening the game.
+You can check CPU/ram usage, send messages to players, rollback, regenerate, and kick griefer via the web.

 Also, you can trace logs via the web to identify suspicious behaviors and potentially prevent griefers.

-### OMGGGG Griefer!!!
+### OMG Griefer!

-[dstserver.cloud](https://dstserver.cloud) shares and maintain a blocklist with other groups so that you can mitigate the risk that your base getting burnt.
+The [dstserver.cloud](https://dstserver.cloud) shares and maintain a blacklist with other groups so that you can mitigate the risk that your base getting burnt.

 More important, you will be able to report griefer, too.

 ### Containerize

-Many hosters use container technology to quickly develop, deploy and test their servers.
+Many providers use container technology to quickly develop, deploy and test their servers.
 However, it eats up your RAM to hundreds of MB and makes your server run slower than a native machine.

 With [dstserver.cloud](https://dstserver.cloud), we deploy your game server directly on Linux OS without any level of containerization or resource-sharing.
 Furthermore, by avoiding containerization, the server booting time reduces from ~5 minutes to < 1 minute.